KarlPurk/redux-decorators/readme.md

     remove(state) { return { count: state.count - 1 }; }
 }
 ```
-In the above example we're creating a new class that will hold our action
+In the above example we create a new class that will hold our action
 reducers.
-We're then registering two action reducers with the `@Reducer('add', 'remove')` decorator.
-Anytime a `'add'` or `'reduce'` action is dispatched the
+We then register two action reducers with the `@Reducer('add', 'remove')` decorator.
+Anytime an `add` or `reduce` action is dispatched the
 corresponding method will be called on the `AppReducer` class, allowing the
 method to update the state for that particular action.